Regalbuto

-Regalbuto (Latin: Ameselum; Sicilian: Regarbutu) is a comune in the province of Enna, Sicily, southern Italy.
+Regalbuto (Regarbutu) is a town and comune (municipality) in the Province of Enna in the autonomous island region of Sicily in southern Italy, located about 30 km northeast of Enna and 120 km southeast of Palermo.
+It has 6,556 inhabitants.

+Regalbuto borders the municipalities of Agira, Catenanuova, Centuripe, Gagliano Castelferrato, Randazzo, and Troina.

 There is an annual cattle fair held in the month of August.

 History

 Regalbuto may be the ancient town of Amaselos, which was named by the Greek and Sicilian historian Diodorus Siculus in his Bibliotheca historica (Historical Library) writings.

 The name Regalbuto derives from the Arab term Rahal Abbud, "Abbud's farmhouse".
 Discoveries at the site include the old Saracen quarter.

 Around 1200, the inhabitants of the nearby town of Centuripe, who rebelled against the Swabian dynasty whom Regalbuto had been faithful to, destroyed Regalbuto.
 Years later, King Manfred had the town rebuilt at its present site.

 In 1860, a number of members of parliament met in Regalbuto with Garibaldi to discuss a truce during the Campaign of 1860.

 The town was never subject to fiscal taxes, and a free magistracy elected by the king and the archbishops of Messina governed it.
 The town was severely damaged during World War II, and on August 3, 1943 the Pionier Battalion of Hermann Göring Panzer Division, supported by tanks and self-propelled guns was forced to cede the town, after four days of bitter fighting by the 1st Infantry Brigade of 1st Canadian Infantry Division.
 The current inhabited center was reconstructed only recently.